 - Title Drop: Done twice, once in the song the movie gets its title from, and once by Mr. Kite."And tonight Mr. Kite is TOPPING THE BILL BABY!
 ACROSS THE UNIVERSE!"

-- Twofer Token Minority: Prudence is a lesbian and played by an actress of Asian descent.
+- Twofer Token Minority: Prudence is a lesbian and played by an actress of East Asian descent.

 - War Is Hell: Part of the plot is about the horrors of the Vietnam War.